 ERG comprehensively reports on its sustainability metrics and doesn't face any material controversies.
 ERG has been generating energy from a thermoelectric plant in Sicily over the past years which substantially increased the carbon footprint of the company and led to negative environmental externalities.
 However, the company plans to divest its natural gas business and, through its ambitious business and sustainability strategy, plays an essential role in increasing Europe's clean energy capacity.

-Berenberg Net Impact Score 2.3 1
+Berenberg Net Impact Score 2.2 1

-Sustainable Development Goals 7 & 13 7 AFFORMACION 13 CUMATE ACTION
+Sustainable Development Goals 7 & 13 7 distances 13 cinate

 ABC Classification С